Danisimuss/-/README.md

 GAME 'FIELD OF MIRACLES'

 **Description of the game**
 This is my first Python game.
-It was created according to instructions of my computer science teachers.
+It was created according to the instructions of my computer science teachers.
 I’ve got 12 out of 12 points for it.

 **Rules of the game:**
 The word is hidden and encrypted with asterisks
 Your task is to guess the word
-In one move, you can print a letter or a whole word
+In one move, you can type a letter or a whole word
 The game will not end until you guess the whole word or until you give up

 **COMMANDS:**